2026 Education Policy

 REIC Expedited Grading

-Should a registrant require their results sooner than the regular grading period, they
+Should a registrant require their results sooner than the regular grading period, they can

-apply.
-Please see appendix 7.1 for a full list of all education fees.
+see appendix 7.1 for a full list of all education fees.

 Results will be delivered within three (3) days of the grading fee being paid.
+Registrants

 4.4